qcif/cvmfs-setup-example/README.md

 #### Access the repository from the client

-Initially, there are no mount points under the _/cvmfs_ directory, since the repositories are automatically mounted when they are accessed (and are automatically unmounted when not used).
+Initially, there are no mount points under the _/cvmfs_ directory, since the mounts are using _autofs_.
+The repositories will be automatically mounted when they are accessed (and are automatically unmounted when not used).

 ```sh
 [client]$ ls /cvmfs